AtishKDash/atishkdash/README.md

 ### Hi there, I am <a href="https://www.linkedin.com/in/atish-dash/">Atish Kumar Dash</a>!
-Specializing in Management Information Systems (MIS) at the <a href="https://www.buffalo.edu/">University at Buffalo</a>, I am currently pursuing my MS academic journey, primarily focusing on Data Anlytics and DAta Science.
+Specializing in Management Information Systems (MIS) at the <a href="https://www.buffalo.edu/">University at Buffalo</a>, I am currently pursuing my MS academic journey, primarily focusing on Data Analytics and Data Science.

 With ~6 years of experience post-MBA, I've navigated through diverse functional areas within Technical Business Analsysis, Data Analytics, and Technical Project Management, spanning sectors like Consumer-Packaged Goods (CPG) and e-Commerce/Retail.
 My journey has been about driving digital transformations, touching uponAgile Methodologies and Digital Analytics.